 Finding and removing an underground oil tank is no small task and requires certified professionals like the team at Waterline Environmental to get the job done right.
 Potential buyers will want confirmation whether there is or isn’t an underground oil tank located on the property.
 If there is, they will want further assurance that the costs of locating and removing the tank are covered by the homeowner before going forward with closing the deal.

-There’s more to dealing with an underground oil tank than just costs for locating and removing the tank.
+There’s more to dealing with an underground oil tank than just the costs of locating and removing the tank.
 If it’s been leaking into the soil, it will need to be remediated.
-Once the tank is removed, the soil will be tested for contaminants and, if it exceeds the Ministry of the Environment’s limits, it will need to be removed and treated.
+Once the tank is removed, the soil will be tested for contaminants, and if it exceeds the Ministry of the Environment’s limits, it will need to be removed and treated.

 Again, this will be a cost potential buyers will want covered by the homeowner, so it’s best to invest the money ahead of time to protect your property value.

-While all these additional spends aren’t something most homeowners want to pay, they are necessary to maintaining your home’s value, and are a worthy investment.
+While all these additional spends aren’t something most homeowners want to pay, they are necessary to maintain your home’s value and are a worthy investment.

 Offputting to prospective buyers.